cloudflare/workers-sdk/.changeset/curly-ladybugs-repeat.md

 Remove delegation message when global wrangler delegates to a local installation

-A message used for debugging purposes was accidentally left in.
-Now it's gone.
+A message used for debugging purposes was accidentally left in, and confused some folks.
+Now it'll only appear when `WRANGLER_LOG` is set to `debug`.